 What is a Demand Letter and Can I Do it Myself?

-After an accident that injures you, you can send a demand letter to the at-fault party’s insurance company or directly to the responsible individual requesting compensation for your injuries.
+After an accident that injures you, you can send a demand letter to the at-fault party’s insurance company or directly to the individual responsible requesting compensation for your injuries.
 The purpose of a demand letter is to attempt a resolution for compensation without resorting to formal legal action through the courts.

 How a Demand Letter Starts a Lawsuit